 - 1. Work the problem and find an answer. - 2.
 Write your answer in the boxes at the top of the grid. - 3.
 Print only one number or symbol in each box.
 Do not leave a blank box in the middle of an answer. - 4.
 Under each box, fill in the circle that matches the number or symbol you wrote above.
 Make a solid mark that completely fills the circle. - 5.
 Do not fill in a circle under an unused box. - 6.
 Fractions cannot be entered into an answer grid and will not be scored.
 Enter fractions as decimals. - 7.
-See below for examples on how to correctly complete an answer grid.
+See below for examples on how to correctly complete an answer grid. - This is the end of the directions in your test booklet.
 When you see a GO ON sign in your test booklet, you may go on to the next page.
 When you reach a STOP sign in your test booklet, do NOT go on until directed to do so.
+Examples of the GO ON and STOP signs are posted on the board.
 If you finish early and have completely checked your work, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.